-This virtual lecture series provides a forum to discuss each strategic theme and build a broad community that includes industry professionals, researchers, educators, and students.
-We aim to break down traditional barriers between the lab and the field, and accelerate research into practice.
+This hybrid lecture series provides a forum to discuss each strategic theme and build a broad community that includes industry professionals, researchers, educators, and students.
+We aim to break down traditional barriers between the lab and the field and accelerate research into practice.

 Through presentations from leading experts and panel discussions that bring new insights, this series explores a range of perspectives on the five strategic directions.
 To be notified of future lectures in the series, sign up for our email list at the bottom of the page.